 - Science fiction holds a special place in my heart.
 Frank Herbert's Dune is my favorite book.

-- Cyberpunk fiction is also a favorite, for obvious reasons.
+- Cyberpunk fiction is also a favorite.
 Neuromancer and Snow Crash were formative.

 - Film.